Rimuru41/Spiking_RetNet/README.md

 ### GitHub push fails for large model files

 Do not commit model binaries larger than 100 MB.
 Keep them out of Git and fetch them at runtime using [download_models.py](download_models.py).

-## Citation

-If you use this project in academic or technical work, cite the SRN paper included in this repository and reference this implementation.